 Figure 1: Sample shapes show various text rotation

 - Insert a shape on the slide.
 For this tutorial, we choose a Teardrop shape (see Figure 2).
-Also, we typed in some text within the inserted shape, as shown in Figure 2.
+Also, type in some text within the inserted shape, as shown in Figure 2.

 Figure 2: Text within a Teardrop shape